Inside: back-to-school ideas: Spanish Class First Two Weeks of Lesson Plans

 Every year, I forget just how exhausting those first few weeks are.
 My brain is spinning.
 I’m in overdrive, trying to make everyone feel welcome –but not smile until December, right? (just kidding)– be utterly consistent, totally organized, and always engaging.

 Whew.
 The truth is, you just do your best.
 And that will exhaust you.
 But it does help if you can see what others are doing, and not reinvent the wheel.
 That’s why I’ve pulled together my Spanish class first two weeks of lesson plans, to give you a jumpstart.

 Changing my why of course changes the how, and so I am overhauling a lot.

 I am trading in my old categories of tests, quizzes, classwork, etc. for these five categories: reading, writing, listening, speaking, and work habits.
 I took this directly from Martina Bex here.
 She also has a great explanation of her switch to standards based assessment and grading.
 My actual grading scheme comes from MagisterP, who has amazingly helpful rubrics and ideas.
 I am choosing the option of 90% proficiency and 10% DEA– that just feels realistic as I start out.
-For Spanish I, we are shooting to be at Novice-Mid by the end of the year.
+For Spanish I, we are aiming for Novice-Mid by the end of the year.